ryran/upvm/README.md

-                        + value of DOMAIN with no prompt) --no-dhcphostname     Disable the default behavior of adding 'DHCP_HOSTNAME=<HOSTNAME>' to ifcfg-eth0 --imgdir DIR          Set directory where image file will be saved to and launched from (default: '/var/lib/upvm' which is a simple directory-backed libvirt storage pool named 'upvm')
+                        + value of DOMAIN with no prompt) --no-dhcphostname     Disable the default behavior of adding 'DHCP_HOSTNAME=<HOSTNAME>' to ifcfg-eth0 --img-dir DIR         Set directory where image file will be saved to and launched from (default: '/var/lib/upvm' which is a simple directory-backed libvirt storage pool named 'upvm')
-  --size SIZE           Set output disk image size (default: native template
+  --img-size SIZE       Set output disk image size (default: native template
                         size; example: '7G')
-  --format {auto,raw,qcow2}
+  --img-format {auto,raw,qcow2}
                         Set output disk image format (default: 'auto', to auto-detect based on input image format; however, until this is implemented in virt-builder, it will